I stopped making ASMR videos, here are my six reasons why.

 One of the hardest parts of creating relaxation videos is coming up with new ideas.
-Unlike my dear friend Penny Berry who has the continued support of her husband, over here at Big, Bold & Bright, it’s just me who runs this blog.
+Unlike my dear friend Penny Berry who has the continued support of her husband, over here at Kinky With A Twist, it’s just me who runs this blog.
 Finding things to write about can sometimes be challenging enough.
 When I was planning ideas for relaxation videos as well, it was really an awful lot of pressure that I was putting on myself.
 As well as doing my five-a-week blog posts, I would need to come up with video ideas, record them, edit them and upload them.
 That, on top of running a home and being a wife, dog mom, daughter, sister and friend, is an awful lot of work, and that level of pressure was making me frazzled and ill.
 So that I could deliver my best, I needed to dial back on what I could do.

 Small Dogs Don’t Make Good ASMR Recording Partners